roberttancred/OSCE-WEB/README.md

 3. be able to track performance over time
 4. have a working area where a timer is present
 5. make it able to add new cases rapidly
+6. Need to make a generic examiner template.
+This should be able to generate the standard 3 column design that most marking templates use

 TO DO:
 Needs proper server migration to be able to have a proper password protection service